Water Fasting – What Does it Mean?

 There can be a number of reasons for water fasting.
 The health benefits are various but primarily it is for healing.
 This can also mean detoxifying or cleansing the body.

 Often parents will panic if their child has not eaten after a few days of being sick and want them to eat even if their child does not feel like it yet.
-Then, lemonade and crackers or chicken soup are used as the first foods to put into the body rather than an apple or some fresh organic raw food or healthy smoothie that would do more to heal the body faster.
+Then, lemonade and crackers or chicken soup are used as the first foods to put into the body.
+A better option would be an apple or some fresh organic raw food or healthy smoothie.
+This would do more to heal the body faster.

 In my opinion, water fasting for weight loss should not be the main reason for fasting but an additional benefit.
 If you are interested in weight loss then take a look at my article on The Green Smoothie Revolution.